 We study sickness symptoms and immune-driven behaviors

-Why do we feel sick during an infection?
+Why do we feel sick ?

 Rob Ettaro joins the lab as a Research Scientist